tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 ```

 ## Table Extraction
-Tables are automatically extracted by `tensorlake/pdf-extractor` as JSON metadata.
+Tables are automatically extracted by `tensorlake/pdfextractor` as JSON metadata.
 You can query the metadata associated with documents by calling the Retrieval APIs.

-You can get extracted tables from pdf-extractor with a simple python code like this:
+You can get extracted tables from pdfextractor with a simple python code like this:
 ```python
 content_id = client.upload_file("extraction_graph_name", "file.pdf")
 ```